NataliaCzeladka/come-code-with-me/README.md

 ![Sacramento Font](static/images/sacramento.png)

 [Font Awesome](https://fontawesome.com/) icons were used throughout the site, such as social media icons in the footer, or visual representations of forms' input fields.

+## Technologies Used

+### Languages Used

+- [HTML](https://en.wikipedia.org/wiki/HTML) - used for the main site content.
+- [CSS](https://en.wikipedia.org/wiki/CSS) - used for the main site design and layout.
+- [JavaScript](https://www.javascript.com) - used for user interaction on the site.
+- [Python](https://www.python.org/) - used for backend development.

+### Frameworks, Libraries and Programs Used

+- [Am I responsive?](https://ui.dev/amiresponsive) - used to check the site's responsiveness and to create mockups.
+- [Balsamiq](https://balsamiq.com/wireframes/) - used to create wireframes.
+- [Coolors](https://coolors.co/) - used to create the colour palette.
+- [Flask](https://flask.palletsprojects.com/en/3.0.x/) - a Python web framework.
+- [Font Awesome](https://fontawesome.com/) - used to provide icons across the website.
+- [Fontpair](https://www.fontpair.co/all) - used for font pairing.
+- [Free Convert](https://www.freeconvert.com/jpg-to-webp) - used to convert jpg/png images to webp format.
+- [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - used to inspect and debug the code.
+- [Google Fonts](https://fonts.google.com/) - used to import the fonts that style all of the text content.
+- [Git](https://git-scm.com/) - used for version control by utilizing Gitpod's terminal.
+- [GitHub](https://github.com/) - used to store the project's code and images in the repository.
+- [Gitpod](https://www.gitpod.io/) - used as a code editor.
+- [Heroku](https://www.heroku.com/home) - used to deploy the website.
+- [Icon-Icons](https://icon-icons.com/) - used to provide the favicon.
+- [Jinja](https://jinjapalletsprojects.com/en/3.1.x/) - web template engine for Python.
+- [MaterializeCSS] - a CSS framework based on Material Design by Google.
+- [MongoDB](https://www.mongodb.com/) - a non-relational database used to store blog posts and users' login details.
+- [PostImage](https://postimages.org/) - an online image URL generator.
+- [PyMongo](https://www.mongodb.com/docs/drivers/pymongo/) - a Python driver for MongoDB.
+- [Tiny.png](https://tinypng.com/) - used to reduce the size of the image files.
+- [Werkzeug](https://werkzeug.palletsprojects.com/en/3.0.x/) - a WSGI utility library for Python.